Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

 In this article we investigate extending Theorem \ref{Host} to $S$-adic shifts.
 In particular, in Section \ref{constant-length-S-adic}, we apply our results to constant-length $S$-adic shifts and we define the appropriate version of of height in this case (see Definition \ref{def:height-Sadic}).

 \begin{remark} There are many important situations for which coboundaries are always trivial.
-In particular {\em Pisot irreducible} substitutions have trivial coboundaries \cite{Barge-Kwapisz:06}; see Section \ref{sec:Pisot} for definitions.
-More generally and as noticed by C. M\"ullner in a private communication, a primitive substitution for which the measures of the cylinders associated to letters are rationally independent has trivial coboundaries.
+In particular any coboundary of a {\em Pisot irreducible} substitution is trivial \cite{Barge-Kwapisz:06}; see Section \ref{sec:Pisot} for definitions.
+More generally, and as noticed by Clemens M\"ullner in private communication, a coboundary of a primitive substitution for which the measures of the cylinders associated to letters are rationally independent is trivial.
 Also, left proper substitutions have only trivial coboundaries; see Proposition \ref{prop:proper-implies-trivial-coboundary}.
 These situations are a manifestation of a so-called property of coincidence (see \cite{AkiBBLS} for more on the subject, see also Section \ref{Toeplitz-S-adic}). \end{remark}